dask/dask-gke/README.md

 To enable auto-scaling, add the following flags to the gcloud container create line in ``make_cluster.sh``: ``--enable-autoscaling --min-nodes=6 --max-nodes=16``

+To see the state of the worker pods, use `kubectl` or the Kubernetes dashboard.

 ### Logs